itamadev/blog/content/posts/20221126-adopting-tech/index.md

 ## Maintenance

-As we just mentioned while talking about the project size and activeness, maintenance is very important, we want to be sure we can rely on the projects we use.
+As we just mentioned while talking about the project size and activity, maintenance is very important, we want to be sure we can rely on the projects we use.

 OpenSource projects don't have a strict responsibility when it comes to maintenance, and when we don't have active maintenance this metric becomes far more concerning, someday we might hear that our favorite CI/CD platform isn't going to be maintained anymore, or even our central go framework which we based our whole application on will stop being maintained.